BlackWingedKing/BlackWingedKing.github.io/pages/notes.md

 ---
 Inspired from [lil'log](https://lilianweng.github.io/lil-log/) and [feynman's technique](https://mattyford.com/blog/2014/1/23/the-feynman-technique-model), I started to log things I learn here.

 **Note:** I have started digitising my notes at the start of covid break.
 So, many of these might be incomplete.
-Hopefully I would complete it by mid-April
+Hopefully I would complete it by the end of the outbreak
 <div class="navbar">
     <div class="navbar-inner">
         <ul class="nav">